danilobarion1986/sequel-asterisk-hunter/README.md

 # SequelAsteriskHunter

-This extension adds the `Sequel::Dataset#hunt` method, which...
+This extension hooks into `Sequel::Dataset#all` method, doing some predefined action when an `SELECT *` statement is found.

 ## Installation